KJB88/KJB88/README.md

 <!--
 Hello, my name is Kevin!
+Gamer.
+Cat-dad (x4).
+Mental Health & Disability Rights advocate

 I'm a Unity C# developer with over a decade of experience working in many different sectors!

 Most of my work has been NDA or IP owned by the company for their internal tooling, so my portfolio is a little bare outside of academic or personal projects!

 You can find my portfolio here: [http://kjb88.github.io](http://kjb88.github.io).
 Or you can find me at LinkedIn here: [http://www.LinkedIn.com/in/kevin-barr1988](http://www.LinkedIn.com/in/kevin-barr1988).
 All of my links are on the left, below my profile image here on Github too.